Jamiski80/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 6 - Script that create a directory
+Task 7 - command to move file